OctopusDeploy/blog/blog/2021-06/using-azure-key-vault-with-octopus/index.md

 In Octopus, authentication with Azure Key Vault can be achieved with an [Azure Account](https://octopus.com/docs/infrastructure/deployment-targets/azure), using a service principal.

 :::hint
-In addition to being able to access resources in Azure, your service principal may need further permissions configured to access and retrieve secrets stored in Azure Key Vault.
+In addition to accessing resources in Azure, your service principal may need further permissions configured to access and retrieve secrets stored in Azure Key Vault.
 To learn more, read the [Azure Key Vault RBAC guide](https://docs.microsoft.com/en-us/azure/key-vault/general/rbac-guide) on how to provide access to keys, certificates, and secrets with an Azure role-based access control.
 :::

 ## Retrieving secrets {#retrieving-secrets}